 What is the Difference between Skin Tags and Moles?

 Skin tags are not moles, and it’s important to understand the difference.
 Moles are derived from an entirely different type of cells, which are different than skin cells.
-They can be flat or raised, flesh colored or darker in color.
-In contrast, almost all skin tags are the same color as surrounding skin.
+They can be flat or raised, flesh-colored or darker in color.
+In contrast, almost all skin tags are the same color as the surrounding skin.
 Many moles are benign, but you need to keep an eye on them—changes in size, shape or consistency of moles could indicate skin cancer development and need to be monitored regularly by your dermatologist.
 Distinguishing moles from skin tags can be difficult, and a trained dermatologist is best equipped to make that diagnosis.

 Treatment for Skin Tags

 The vast majority of skin tags are benign and harmless.
 If you have skin tags that do not bother you, and they are not showing any signs of trouble, you really don’t need to have them treated unless you want to.
 If you can’t stand how they look cosmetically, or they get rubbed and tugged painfully by your clothing or movement, you should call us.
 Skin tags that get a lot of friction can hurt, get twisted and bleed, which can lead to infection.
 Do not try to cut them off yourself, or they may become infected.